 This information helps businesses create personalized shopping experiences by providing desirable product recommendations, virtual try-ons, size studies and more.

-AI also simplifies online shopping; it can guess what customers want based on their past purchases or preferences and make the process quicker.
+AI also makes online buying easier; it can predict what customers want based on previous purchases or preferences and speed up the process.

 At physical stores, AI technology means customers don’t have to wait in long lines to check out.